loag0/MediFind/mobile/README.md

 # MediFind Mobile App

-This is the React Native mobile app built using **Expo**.
-It allows users to search for doctors, view profiles, and book appointments.
-Auth supports email/password, Google login.
+This is the React Native mobile app built using Expo.
+It allows users to search for doctors, view profiles and book appointments.
+Authentication supports email/password and guest access.

 ## 🧠 Stack